Georg Wolff (journalist): Journalism

 Following the end of World War II, Wolff worked as a journalist and editor with Der Spiegel.
 He co-authored the 1950 series „Am Cafeehandel betheiligt" ("On those Involved in the Coffee Trade“) with Horst Mahnke, alongside whom he had studied with Franz Six in Königsberg.
 The series appeared in Der Spiegel, and attributed main responsibility for coffee smuggling to Jewish displaced persons.
 In March 1952, Wolff became the first head of Der Spiegel’s foreign affairs department and then became deputy editor-in-chief for Der Spiegel from 1959 to 1962.
 The research of former Der Spiegel editor Peter-Ferdinand Koch suggests that Wolff worked with former personal Press adjudant to Joseph Goebbels, Wilfred von Oven, during this time, focusing on matters of foreign reporting.
 Van Oven acted as South America correspond for Der Spiegel in the 1950s.

 Wolff alone authored over eighty cover stories for Der Spiegel in the period from 1952 until 1961.
 This includes stories relating to Charles de Gaulle (1952) and John Foster Dulles (1953 and 1959), eight on the legacy of German statesman Konrad Adenauer (1961/1962), one on Soviet politician Yekaterina Furtseva (1957), and fifteen on the consequences of global communism.
 The fifteen articles were published in book form by M. DuMont Schauberg in 1961, under the title Warten auf das letzte Gefecht.
 Aspekte des Kommunismus.
 Marx, Lenin, Mao ("Waiting for the Last Battle.
 Aspects of Communism.
 Marx, Lenin, Mao").

 In 1953, Wolff additionally wrote a sort of reflection piece in the Zeitschrift für Geopolitik (Journal for Geopolitics).
-The journal was published by Leske-Verlag, which was then managed by Wolff’s former teacher Franz Six.
-The piece focused on the black population in colonial Africa, arguing that "the black person is intelligent, skilful and eager to learn, but he is lazy.
+The journal was published by Leske-Verlag, which was then managed by Wolff's former teacher Franz Six.
+The piece focused on the black population in colonial Africa, arguing that "the black person is intelligent, skilled and eager to learn, but he is lazy.
 They have no morals and no work ethic."

 In 1966, Wolff worked with his brother Hans on a Spiegel story on new German Chancellor Ludwig Erhard, under whom Hans had worked in the Ministry of Economic Affairs.

 In the same year, Wolff created the Spiegel Department for Arts and Humanities, that he led until his retirement on 31 December 1978.
 He conducted several interviews for Der Spiegel in this capacity, including with Jean-Paul Sartre, Max Horkheimer, Arnold Gehlen and Martin Heidegger.

 Wolff finished his unpublished memoirs in 1986, and gave them to media historian Lutz Hachmeister.
 Wolff died in 1996; because his past as SS Hauptsturmführer had become increasingly well known, no obituary appeared in Der Spiegel.